pkinopk/dst-mod-infinite-traps/README.md

-Dont Starve Together mod that makes Tooth Trap and Bramble Trap items to have "infinite" uses.
+Don't Starve Together mod that makes Tooth Trap and Bramble Trap items to have "infinite" uses.